🦌Jataka tales·all ages

 A mango tree at the edge of the Ganges

-There was once, on the banks of the Ganges, a mango tree of such size and antiquity that the river had circled around it for centuries without claiming it.
+The tree stood on the banks of the Ganges, of such size and antiquity that the river had circled around it for centuries without claiming it.
 Its roots reached down into the dark water.
 Its crown spread out over the gorge.
-Its fruit was famous — the size of a man's fist, golden when ripe, sweeter than any other mango in the four directions.
+Its fruit was famous: the size of a man's fist, golden when ripe, sweeter than any other mango in the four directions.

-In this tree lived eighty thousand monkeys, ruled by a great being who in this birth had taken monkey-form.
-He was the Mahakapi — the Great Ape — and he was the Bodhisattva.
+In this tree lived the troop, ruled by a great being who in this birth had taken monkey-form.
+He was the Mahakapi, the Great Ape, and he was the Bodhisattva.
 He was the size of a young elephant.
 His coat was the colour of wet wood.
 His eyes were dark and steady.

 Why?
 Because if a fruit fell into the river, the river would carry it downstream.
-And downstream lay the city of Banaras, and the king of Banaras, and the king of Banaras was not yet kind.
+And downstream lay the city of Banaras, and the king of Banaras was not yet kind.
 If a king tasted such a mango, he would seek the tree.
-If he found the tree, he would seek to own it.
 If he could not own it, he would seek to clear it.

 The king of Banaras finds the fruit

 King Brahmadatta of Banaras was bathing that morning at the royal ghat.
-His attendants were pouring water from silver pots over his shoulders.
 A floating yellow shape drifted past.
 A servant fished it out and brought it to him.

-It was a mango — but a mango unlike any in the king's gardens.
+It was a mango unlike any in the king's gardens.
 Larger.
 Heavier.
 Streaked with red along its shoulder.
 The king cut a piece.
 He tasted it.
 He closed his eyes.

 "Where," he said, "does this come from?"

 His foresters were sent upstream.
-They followed the river day and night.
 On the third day they came to the great mango tree at the gorge.
 They saw the eighty thousand monkeys feasting on the fruit.
 They saw the Mahakapi presiding over them like a quiet king.

-They returned and told the king.
-King Brahmadatta gathered his hunters and his archers.
-By dawn the next day his men had surrounded the tree.
+By dawn the next day the king's archers had surrounded the tree.
 By noon the king himself had arrived in his chariot.

 "I want every monkey on that tree dead by sunset," he said.
 "And every fruit harvested before the moon rises.
 The tree is mine."